balaji1974/kafkastreams/README.md

 ### 4) Json Pos-Consumer (Project: json-pos-consumer)

 a.
+This project has three requriments:
+If the invoice type is "HOME-DELIVERY" then push the invoice to the shipment topic.
+If customer type is "PRIME" then the loyality point is caculated and a notification is sent to the notification topic.
+For all invoives mask the personal information of the customer and send the detials back to the hadoop topic to be later stored into Hadoop for analysis.
+Hence the 3 input topcis will the same "pos-topic" but the output will be to three different topics.

+For this project we will read from our json formatted input data and produce the output in AVRO friendly manner.

+b.
 For this project we will be using the Kafka streams api which will not use a serializar.
 But it will need a serde for deserializar purpose which we will add in our dependency.

 ```xml
 <dependency>